Green Party of England and Wales: Caroline Lucas (2008–2012)

 In November 2007, the party held an internal referendum to decide on whether it should replace its use of two "principal speakers", one male and the other female, with the more conventional roles of "leader" and "deputy leader"; the motion passed with 73% of the vote.
 In September 2008, the party then elected its first leader, Caroline Lucas, with Adrian Ramsay elected deputy leader.
 In the party's first election with Lucas as leader, it retained both its MEPs in the 2009 European elections.

 In the 2010 general election, the party returned its first MP.
 Lucas was returned as MP for the seat of Brighton Pavilion.
 Following the election, Keith Taylor succeeded her as MEP for South East England.
 They also saved their deposit in Hove, and Brighton Kemptown.

-In the 2011 local government elections in England and Wales, the Green Party in Brighton and Hove took minority control of the City Council by winning 23 seats, 5 short of an overall majority.
+In the 2011 local government elections in England and Wales, the Green Party in Brighton and Hove took minority control of the City Council by winning 23 seats, five short of an overall majority.

-At the 2012 local government elections, the Green Party gained 5 seats and retained both AMs at the 2012 London Assembly election.
-At the 2012 London mayoral election the party's candidate Jenny Jones finished third and lost her deposit.
+At the 2012 local government elections, the Green Party gained five seats and retained both AMs at the 2012 London Assembly election.
+At the 2012 London mayoral election, the party's candidate Jenny Jones finished third; she lost her deposit.